A range of exciting lunchtime drama and dance clubs are on offer to the girls.

 Main School Productions

 The Main School Production is one of the highlights of the school year and involves up to 100 girls.
 Productions are often staged in collaboration with the Music Department and staff across the school help with various aspects of the production.
 Students can apply to be part of the cast or the technical/backstage crew.
-Recent productions have included: ‘Daisy Pulls It Off’ (2010), ‘Guys and Dolls’ (2011), ‘Cabaret’ (2012), ‘Oh What A Lovely War’ (2013), ‘Our Country’s Good’ (2014) and ‘Broadway’ (2015).
+Recent productions have included: ‘Daisy Pulls It Off’ (2010), ‘Guys and Dolls’ (2011), ‘Cabaret’ (2012), ‘Oh What A Lovely War’ (2013), ‘Our Country’s Good’ (2014), ‘Broadway’ (2015) and ‘Joseph and the Amazing Technicolor Dreamcoat’ (2016).

 “This year, more people have been involved with the School Production than ever before, and it has been a brilliant way for me to feel connected to the school community.”
 Year 13 ‘Broadway’ cast member (2015)